 The deleterious effects of the radiation backgrounds can be represented with hit density, total ionizing dose (TID), and non-ionizing energy loss (NIEL).
 The expected hit density can be used to evaluate the detector occupancy.
 TID is an important quantity for understanding surface damage effects in electronics.
 NIEL, represented in the 1 MeV neutron equivalent fluence, is important for understanding the bulk damage to silicon devices.
 The background simulation starts with either generating background particles directly in the IR (e.g. pair production) or propagating them to the region close enough to the IR (e.g. SR photons and off-energy beam particles).
-Particle interactions with detector components are simulated with Geant4 [7-9].
+Particle interactions with detector components are simulated with GEANT4 [7-9].
 The characterization methodology for the ATLAS detector background estimation [10] has been adopted.
 In the following, main radiation backgrounds originating from synchrotron radiation, beam-beam interactions, and off-energy beam particles, are discussed and their contributions are carefully evaluated.
+Safety factors of ten are always applied to cope with the uncertainties on the event generation and the detector simulation.